kubeshop/tracetest/examples/observability-to-the-rescue/README.md

-# Observability to the Rescue! support material
+# Observability to the Rescue! - Conference talk at DeveloperWeek Latin America 2023 by [Daniel Dias](https://github.com/danielbdias)

-This is a support material for the presentation "Observability to the Rescue!
-Monitoring and testing APIs with OpenTelemetry".
+This repo contains the sample app for the presentation "Observability to the Rescue!
+Monitoring and testing APIs with OpenTelemetry" at DeveloperWeek Latin America 2023.

-To run this example just run:
+Run this example with:
 ```sh
 docker compose up
 ```

-### Requests that you can do this example
+### Requests that you can run this example

 Valid payment without risk analysis scenario:
 ```sh